-Work Participation ratio (WPR) (1), defined as percentage of total workers including main and marginal workers out of the total population of the study area, is 48.47% which suggests the study area villages have relatively higher unemployment rate as most of people are involved in agriculture.
+Work Participation ratio (WPR) (1),defined as percentage of total workers including main and marginal workers out of the total population of the study area, is 40.77%, which suggests the study area villages have relatively higher unemployment rate.

-It can be seen from the following figures, the study area is characterised by dominance of marginal worker who are involved in a work for 3 months or less but less than six months of the reference period (i.e. in the last one year preceding the date of enumeration).
+It can be seen from the above figures, the study area is characterised by dominance of marginal worker who are involved in a work for 3 months or less but less than six months of the reference period (i.e. in the last one year preceding the date of enumeration).
 It can be also observed that farm base and non-farm based livelihoods, both are the primary and secondary sources of livelihood.
-In farm based livelihood people mostly involved as both cultivator and agricultural labour while in case of nonfarm based livelihood community are involved as labour and other activities.
+In farm based livelihood people mostly involved as both cultivator and agricultural labour while in case of non-farm based livelihood community are involved as labour and other activities.